 With many American jobs being lost due to foreign trade the federal government provides additional services to workers whose jobs are lost due to foreign trade or shifts in production out of the United States.
-While not all job loss due to foreign competition meets the requirements of the Trade Act, the Rapid Response team will work with your company to provide information on Trade Adjustment Assistance (TAA) and the benefits your employees may receive if your company is certified as trade-affected.
-Your company, the Rapid Response team, or the workers themselves can file a trade petition with the United States Department of Labor.
-For more information on the Trade Act Program and its benefits, contact Cindy Robillard, TAA Coordinator, at Cindy.Robillard@vermont.gov
+While not all job loss due to foreign competition meets the requirements of the Trace Act, the Rapid Response team will work with your company to provide information on Trade Adjustment Assistance (TAA) and the benefits your employees may receive if your company is certified as trade-affected.
+Your company, the Rapid Response team, or the workers themselves can file a trade petition with the U. S. Department of Labor.
+For more information on the Trade Act Program and its benefits, contact your states Dislocated Worker Unit.